 Two essentially different methods exist in the U.S. for the resolution of social problems and disputes, depending on whether they involve private or public law.
 Private Law typically involves a law suit brought by private parties, usually against other private parties in state or federal court.
 Public Law typically involves the attempt of a governmental administrator to regulate the conduct, usually of many persons, under legislative standards designed to promote the public interest.
 The administrator's actions are subject to review by the judiciary, but they are also subject to oversight by the executive and legislative branches.

-Clinical courses, in which students represent or assist clients, offer students the opportunity for hands-on experience in public law.
+Clinical and field placement courses, in which students represent or assist clients, offer students the opportunity for hands-on experience in public law.

 Gateway courses familiarize students with the legal principles and governmental institutions that are the infrastructure of public law.